Vltava

-Vltava (/ˈvʊltəvə, ˈvʌl-/ VU(U)L-tə-və, [ˈvl̩tava]; Moldau [ˈmɔldaʊ]) is the longest river in the Czech Republic, running southeast along the Bohemian Forest and then north across Bohemia, through Český Krumlov, České Budějovice and Prague, and finally merging with the Labe at Mělník.
+The Vltava (/ˈvʊltəvə, ˈvʌl-/ VU(U)L-tə-və, [ˈvl̩tava]; Moldau [ˈmɔldaʊ]) is the longest river in the Czech Republic, a left tributary of the Elbe River.
+It runs southeast along the Bohemian Forest and then north across Bohemia, through Český Krumlov, České Budějovice, and Prague.
 It is commonly referred to as the "Czech national river".

+Etymology

 Both the Czech name Vltava and the German name Moldau are believed to originate from the old Germanic words wilt ahwa 'wild water' (compare Latin aqua).
 In the Annales Fuldenses (872 AD) it is called Fuldaha; from 1113 AD it is attested as Wultha.
 In the Chronica Boemorum (1125 AD) it is attested for the first time in its Bohemian form, Wlitaua.

 Course

+The Vltava originates by a confluence of two rivers, the Teplá Vltava, which is longer, and the Studená Vltava, originating in Bavaria.
+From a water management point of view, the Vltava and Teplá Vltava are one river with single numbering of river kilometres.
+The Teplá Vltava originates in the territory of Kvilda in the Bohemian Forest at an elevation of 1174 m, on the slope of the Černá hora mountain.
+Together with the Teplá Vltava, the Vltava is 431.3 km long.
+Without the Teplá Vltava, the Vltava is 377.0 km long.
+The river flows north across Bohemia, through Český Krumlov, České Budějovice and Prague.
+It merges with the Elbe River at Mělník at an elevation of 156 m.
+The height difference from source to mouth is 1018 m.